 Sophina Taitano joined the lab in 2015 as a predoctoral candidate in the UM Graduate Training Program in Immunology.
 She grew up in Yigo, Guam and earned her bachelor's degree in Forensic Science from Chaminade University in Honolulu, Hawaii in 2013.
 While working in the lab, she was the recipient of a Rackham Merit Fellowship and was supported by a Career Development Award from the American Association of Immunologists.
 She successfully defended her thesis in April 2018 and is currently a post-doctoral fellow at the University of Colorado in Denver.

 Matt Klinker worked as a predoctoral student under the mentorship of Dr. Lundy and that of Dr. David Fox from 2009-2013.
 He earned his Ph.D. from the Graduate Immunology Training Program of the Rackham Graduate School in July of 2013.
 The title of his thesis was: "Killer B cells: regulation of the growth and function of Fas ligand-expressing B lymphocytes".
 Matt is a native of Milwaukee, Wisconsin and earned two bachelors degrees from Marquette University in Psychology and Biological Sciences.
 Matt was a Rackham Merit Fellow and the recipient of the 2012 Herman and Dorothy Miller Innovative Immunology Fellowship awarded annually to a top graduate student in the UM Graduate Program in Immunology.
-He is currently working as a post-doctoral fellow at the US Food and Drug Administration in Bethesda, Maryland.
+He is currently working as a staff member in the Regulatory Branch of the US Food and Drug Administration in Bethesda, Maryland.